gammu/gammu/readme.txt

       When make ./configure, use --newcalendar.
 If this works for Your phone, please report model and firmware version.

-   15.7250i, 6800
-      * I don't have phone with SyncMl settings & Notes.
-You need to provide sniffs

    AT section

     1.Siemens M20